BeetMacol/BeetMacol/README.md

 Main programming languages: C++ and Java.
-I use Linux Mint 20 operating system.
+My main OS is Arch Linux, but I also have Linux Mint 20.1 and Windows 10.

 #### Contact
 Discord (primary): BeetMacol#0944